EldadHellerman/EldadHellerman/README.md

 I’m currently studying electrical engineering and computer science at The Hebrew University.

-You can [visit my blog](https://eldadhellerman.infinityfreeapp.com/) to see some of my projects.
+~You can [visit my blog](https://eldadhellerman.infinityfreeapp.com/) to see some of my projects.~ (Currently down since free hosting services are terrible.)

 Feel free to [contact me](mailto:EldadHellerman@gmail.com).